LabSEC/object-pkcs11/README.md

 # Running code with SoftHSMv2

-I wrote a main file to run my API and print out some neat text with implementation status.
-Currently I use opensc and softhsm2 modules.
-I am not sure why but softhsm2 requires sudo to run access the token, therefore the same aplies to run the code.

-Set all passwords to 123456, then
+We wrote a PKCS11 mocker using lambda functions.
+In the test files we can write the PKCS11 function implementations on the fly.
+This allows us to test if the functions were indeed called dynamically and to evaluate the return value.

+run the tests with:

-	$ make
+	$ make test
-	$ ./run.out /path/to/pkcs11-module.so

 # Status
 Under development as of Oct 2015